Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 I used a drum sanding attachment for my drill press to sand away most of the saw marks and to smooth out the curves.
 In the areas where the drum won't fit, such as the inside curve of the trunk and the apex of the legs, a little filing and hand sanding finished the job.

 Step 5: Put It All Together

 The planter is assembled using simple joinery, exterior glue and screws.
 I started by attaching the head to one of the leg sections.
 The head is centered across the leg section and about 1" from the top of the curve.

-When I was happy with the positioning, I traced around the head as show in the photo.
+When I was happy with the positioning, I traced around the head as shown in the photo.
 This outlined an area for pre-drilling the screw holes.
 I drilled through the front of the leg first, then flipped the leg over and countersunk the hole on the backside.
-A dab of glue and couple of screws driven through from the backside secured the pieces together.
+A dab of glue and a couple of screws driven through from the backside secured the pieces together.
 Just make sure that the head is plumb and vertical.

 Step 6: Add the Ears

 The ears are attached to the leg section with more glue and screws.
 I positioned the ears in place, making sure that they looked even with each other.
 After spreading more glue, I double-checked the orientation of the ears then clamped them in place before driving in a couple of screws from the backside.